Predictions for the 2012 Nobel Prize in ChemistrySeptember 10th, 2012

-Presented below is the official ChemBark list of odds against winning the 2011 Nobel Prize in Chemistry.
-The list is a revised version of last year’s predictions, where the discovery with the third-best odds ended up winning and the esteemed institution that is USA Today contacted your humble blogger for a quote (thanks to a kind reference from David Pendlebury, the gentleman who predicts prizes for Thomson Reuters).
+Presented below is the official ChemBark list of odds against winning the 2012 Nobel Prize in Chemistry.
+The list is a revised version of last year’s predictions, where I shamefully neglected to score the discovery that won.
+Quasicrystals seemed to come out of nowhere.
+It’ll never happen again; I promise.

 Electrochemistry/Electron Transfer, Bard/Hush/Gray/–, 19-1